Zeke's Pad

-Zeke's Pad is a Canadian-Australian animated television series about the adventures of a 14-year-old skateboarder and artist named Zeke who owns a magic electronic pad that brings to life anything he draws on it.
+Zeke's Pad is an animated television series about the adventures of a 14-year-old skateboarder and artist named Zeke who owns a magic electronic pad that brings anything he draws to life.
 The show was co-produced by Bardel Entertainment, Flying Bark Productions, Star Farm Productions, and Leaping Lizard Productions in association with Seven Network Australia and YTV Canada Inc. It aired on YTV in Canada on Saturdays at 7 PM.

 Synopsis

 Zeke Palmer is 14 years old.
 He enjoys skateboarding and creating art.
 He owns a "pad" that functions as a phone, PDA, GPS device, MP3 player, and a graphics tablet.
 Anything he draws on the pad becomes animate, and Zeke is shown that actions have consequences.